RadicallyOpen/RadicallyOpen/_events/2018-01-uppsala-intensive.markdown

 #### Overview
-The exact dates will be confirmed later this year, but will likely be in 2017.

 {{site.intensive_generic_description}}

 - [Read an overview of our intensive course](/training/intensive.html)
 - [The schedule for the RO DBT intensive courses is available here.](/training/intensive/timetable.html)

 #### Travel information to {{page.venue}}